 <uses-permission android:name="android.permission.INTERNET" />

 Next in your class file, use the IP address of local web server explicitly, not the term localhost.
 For a PHP + MySQL set up, it would be IP address followed by a path, something like:

 //Also remove port no if it's not required

 String url = "http://192.168.1.110:8080/project/endpoint.php";

-No matter now you’re using USB to debug or Android Emulator to test your app, you can connect android app to localhost over Wi-Fi to develop, run and debug without using live server.
-The same is true to access localhost from mobile browser.
+Regardless of you’re testing the app either using USB debugging or Android Emulator, you can connect the android app to localhost over Wi-Fi to develop, run and debug without using the live server.
+The same is true to access localhost from the mobile browser.